-In the last post in the Litmus Builder Essentials series, we took a spin through Builder’s interface, learning about all of the different sections of Builder, some of the menu and settings options, and what exactly those little icons in the upper right corner are.
+In the last post in our Litmus Builder Essentials series, we took a spin through Builder’s interface, learning about all of the different sections of Builder, some of the menu and settings options, and what exactly those little icons in the upper-right corner are.
 Now that you’re comfortable with what goes where in Builder, it’s time to dig into some of the features that make developing emails in Builder a wonderful experience.

-In this second installment of Litmus Builder Essentials, we’ll take a deeper look at Builder’s code editor, some of the features designed specifically for email development, and how to use Builder to speed up your development workflow.
+In this second installment of Litmus Builder Essentials, we’ll take a deeper look at Builder’s code and visual editors, some of the features designed specifically for email development, and how to use Builder to speed up your development workflow.

 Unless you’ve started with a new template or copy and pasted your own code into your Builder project, the code editor will be blank by default.

-If you’re experienced with coding emails, you can start writing your code in the editor or copy and paste an email from a local file or your text editor of choice.
+If you’re experienced with coding emails, you can start writing your code directly in the editor—or copy and paste an email from a local file or your text editor of choice.

-If you start a new blank document but later decide you need a template to build on, simply press the Template option in the menu bar.
-As we saw in the last post, this will open the Template Gallery, full of elegant, pre-tested templates for a range of use cases that you can customize and use for your next campaign.
+If you start a new blank document but later decide you need a template to build on, go to the menu bar to click Insert, then .
+This will open the Template Gallery, where you can choose from one of your own saved templates or from a library of elegant, pre-tested templates for a range of use cases that you can customize for your next campaign.
 Select a new template, and Builder will load that template—images and all—into the code editor.

-By default, Builder opens a document in the HTML view.
-This is what most email designers and developers are most familiar with.
+Builder allows you to edit in both HTML and CSS.
+By default, the code editor in Builder opens a document in the HTML view, as this is what most email designers and developers are familiar with.
 In the HTML view, you can write HTML and CSS to build your email.
-All the changes you make to your code display to the right in the preview pane.
+All the changes you make to your code display to the right in the preview pane in real time.

 Builder’s code editor has a second view, though.
 The CSS view allows you to split your HTML and CSS so that you can work on them separately.

-You can turn on CSS inlining in Builder in the Settings menu, accessed from the File dropdown.
-Once turned on, Builder will automatically add your CSS to your HTML document both while you’re designing and when testing your campaigns using Email Previews.
+You can turn on CSS inlining in Builder in the Settings menu, accessed from the gear icon in the code editor panel.
+Once turned on, Builder will automatically add your CSS to your HTML document—both while you’re designing and when testing your campaigns using Email Previews.

 Once you have a finished email campaign, Builder compiles your HTML and CSS together for copying and pasting into your ESP.
-Grab the compiled code using the View compiled option in that code view dropdown.
-In the modal that pops up, click the code to copy it to your clipboard or Download the email, along with any uploaded assets, directly to your computer.
+Grab the compiled code by clicking Export, then choosing Copy HTML or Download HTML, which will download the email and any uploaded assets directly to your computer.

-You can even get insights into how much of an impact using Partials, CSS inlining, and other compilation features have on the total weight of your markup when compiling your email.
-Use these insights to see if your email’s weight could impact loading speeds, and to make sure that you’re under Gmail’s 102KB display limit to prevent your email from being cropped.
+When copying your HTML, you’ll see the compiled email size.
+This can give you insight into how much of an impact using partials, CSS inlining, and other features have on the total weight of your markup.
+Use this to see if your email’s weight could impact loading speeds—and make sure you’re under Gmail’s 102KB display limit to prevent your email from being clipped or cropped.

 While relying on Builder’s CSS inliner is one way to speed up email development, Builder has a few more tricks up its sleeves.